 - Permission has been granted by the program presenters for official

 - Presenters are responsible for obtaining written permission, if applicable, from copyright holders for the duplication of previously published materials distributed as handouts at any session.

-> .
+You must use the online form to submit your project profile presentation.
 Submissions received outside this form will not be considered.
 Contact Val Parks at

-> to make other arrangements for submitting your proposal.
+to make other arrangements for submitting your proposal.